 When shopping for a solar panel brand, the issues at the forefront of people’s minds are usually topics such as the efficiency and wattage of a solar energy system.
-An often overlooked issue is glass – and the type of glass used on a solar panel really does matter.
+An issue often not given due attention is solar panel glass.
+The type of glass on a solar panel really does matter.

-When you buy a solar panel, it’s a long term investment – it should serve you well for decades.
-While most manufacturers offer lengthy warranties, some up to 25 years, it’s important to note the manufacturer needs to be around to honour it.
-There’s still many fly-by-nighters in the solar panel industry, cutting prices by cutting corners on component quality.
+When you buy a solar panel, it’s a long term investment.
+It should serve you well for decades.
+While most manufacturers offer lengthy warranties, up to 25 years, it’s important to note the manufacturer needs to be around to honour it.
+There’s still many fly-by-nighters in the solar panel industry.
+They cut prices by cutting corners on component quality.

-While a warranty from a solid company is a great insurance policy, there’s also the inconvenience of needing to make a warranty claim – pulling the panels down, taking them in – it’s all very disruptive and stressful.
-It’s best to have peace of mind from the outset and you can only have that if every part of the panel is of the highest possible quality.
+While a warranty from a solid company is a great insurance policy, there’s also the inconvenience of needing to make a warranty claim.
+You have to pull the panels down and take them in to the company.
+It’s all very disruptive and stressful.
+It’s best to have peace of mind from the outset.
+You can only have that if every part of the panel is of the highest possible quality.

 The dangers of cheap solar panel glass

-Cheap glass can cloud over time.
+Cheap solar panel glass can cloud over time.
 Clouded glass greatly reduces solar panel efficiency.
-Broken glass, aside from being a general safety issue and even if the glass only cracks, can allow water to penetrate and create a fire hazard - water and electricity simply do not mix.
+Broken glass, aside from being a general safety issue and even if the glass only cracks, can allow water to penetrate and create a fire hazard.
+Water and electricity simply do not mix.

-When selecting either a monocrystalline, polycrystalline or amorphous solar panel, be sure to check out the type of glass being used.
-Look for panels that utilize tempered glass – this should be clearly stated in the panel specifications.
+When selecting either a monocrystalline, polycrystalline or amorphous solar panel, be sure to check out the type of glass on the panel.
+Look for panels that utilize tempered glass.
+There should be a clear statement to this effect in the panel specifications.

 What is tempered glass?

-Tempered glass, also known as safety glass or toughened glass, is anything up to six times the strength of normal plate glass.
-It is created by thermal or chemical means.
-We’ve witnessed panels using tempered glass flip over onto rock strewn ground with some force without breaking..
+Tempered glass, also known as safety glass or toughened glass, is up to six times the strength of normal plate glass.
+Its manufacture is by thermal or chemical means.
+We’ve witnessed panels using tempered glass flip over onto rock strewn ground with some force without breaking.
 This is something we obviously do not recommend trying out, but it goes to show how strong the material is.
 When tempered glass does break, it shatters into small pieces rather than creating long and razor sharp shards.

 Flat plate glass in solar panels

-Most amorphous panels can only use flat plate glass due to the way they are constructed.
-Amorphous panels are usually created by applying special silicon rich gas called silane at high temperatures directly to the back of a glass plate or to a steel plate.
-Some manufacturers get around the comparative weakness by using thicker flat plate glass, but this is still not as strong as using white tempered glass.
+Most amorphous panels can only use flat plate glass due to their method of construction.
+Amorphous panels’ usual creation involves applying special silicon rich gas called silane at high temperatures directly to the back of a glass plate or to a steel plate.
+Some manufacturers get around the comparative weakness by using thicker flat plate glass.
+However, this is still not as strong as using white tempered glass.

 When buying solar panels, don’t forget that this is an important point to check on – as mentioned, it should be clearly stated on the product specifications as to the type of glass used as it’s an important feature.
-If it doesn’t, the chances are it’s flat plate glass and should probably be avoided.
+If it doesn’t, the chances are it’s flat plate glass and you should probably avoid those.

-Energy Matters stocks a huge range of monocrystalline, polycrystalline and amorphous (thin film) solar panels; all from quality manufacturers, all with full warranties, all adhering to the IEC 61730 solar panel standard and all at deeply discounted prices!
+Energy Matters stocks a huge range of monocrystalline, polycrystalline and amorphous (thin film) solar panels.
+All are from quality manufacturers, all with full warranties, all adhering to the IEC 61730 solar panel standard and all at discount prices!